 top of page

-I’m Will Charouhis.
-My hometown Miami, Florida, is ground zero for both flooding and green technology.
-In 2017, after my city and our neighboring Latin American communities sustained catastrophic flooding from hurricanes , I was inspired to act.
-I founded We Are Forces of Nature, a youth organization working to provide coastal protection by planting a million mangroves; distributing weather-related disaster relief to hurricane victums, and educating youth on the solutions we need to build a more sustainable and adaptable world.
+Miami, Florida is ground zero for both flooding and green technology.
+In 2017, after our magic city and our neighboring Latin American communities sustained catastrophic flooding from hurricanes, we founded We Are Forces of Nature, a youth organization working to provide coastal protection by planting a million mangroves; distributing weather-related disaster relief to hurricane victims, and educating youth on the solutions we need to build a more sustainable and adaptable world.

-In June 2021, when an oceanfront condominium building collapsed in my neighborhood due in part to saltwater intrusion rusting out the foundation, our mayor invited me to bring the youth voice to experts investigating the causes of the collapse.
 Mangroves are now being used in innovative living seawalls.
-Recently, I began partnering with US State Department vistors from Gabon and Cameroon, in the hopes of expanding research on biotechnology can improve success in growing and replanting mangrove seedlings.
+Recently, Forces of Nature began partnering with US State Department vistors from Gabon and Cameroon, in the hopes of expanding research on biotechnology can improve success in growing and replanting mangrove seedlings.

-At COP26 in Glasgow, I had the opportunity to meet with Peruvian farmers and the Ministers of Small Island Nations, including Fiji and the Seychelles, hear their coastal concerns, and discussmangrove regeneration as a path forward for halting coastal erosion and preserving local economies.
-In a closed meeting with Barack Obama, he discussed risks his home state of Hawaii faces.
-I also had an opportunity to educate on trees' ability to sequester carbon in panels with Dr. Jane Goodall at the United Nations General Assembly, and the UN Conference on Climate Change COP26, as well as share my reseach at Stockholm+50 and Pre-COP27 at UN Headquarters in Bonn.
+At the UN Oceans Conference in Nice, we had the opportunity to meet with Peruvian farmers and the Ministers of Small Island Nations, including Fiji and the Seychelles, hear their coastal concerns, and discuss mangrove regeneration as a path forward for halting coastal erosion and preserving local economies.
+In a meeting with President Marcon, we shared mangroves' ability to sequester carbon.

 Mangroves protect against sea-level rise, provide a breeding ground for fish, preserve local fishing economies, and serve as nature's best carbon sink.
 Because mangroves grow to maturity in 10-20 years and have a large root system, they sequester atmospheric carbon at 5 times the rate of tropical forests and 10 times the rate of evergreen forests.
 Biotechnology and AI are already being used to magnify nature-based solutions.